In today's how to post we will be going over the steps necessary to combine our linear actuator

-Next you will need some heatshrink tube.
+Next, you will need some heat-shrink tube.
 We used 1/8" to cover our diodes.
 Use a lighter or hairdryer to start heating it up.
-While heating remember to move the heat evenly to prevent damage and overheating, which could melt the parts.
-You'll know your done once the tube is form fitting and covers everything important.
+While heating remembers to move the heat evenly to prevent damage and overheating, which could melt the parts.
+You'll know you're done once the tube is form-fitting and covers everything important.
 8.

 Almost there.
 We need to wire up the system now to make sure everything works fine.
 We used a miltimeter/voltmeter to check and see that the relays were giving +12 VDC and -12 VDC with each system.
 The electrical drawing for wiring is available here